MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archiving-third-party-data.md

 ## Working with a Microsoft partner to archive third-party data

 Another option for importing and archiving third-party data is for your organization to work with a Microsoft Partner.
-If a third-party data type isn't supported by the data connectors available in the Microsoft compliance center, you can work with a partner who can provide a custom connector that will be configured to extract items from the third-party data source on a regular basis and then connect to the Microsoft cloud by a third-party API and import those items to Microsoft 365.
+If a third-party data type isn't supported by the data connectors available in the compliance portal, you can work with a partner who can provide a custom connector that will be configured to extract items from the third-party data source regularly and then connect to the Microsoft cloud by a third-party API and import those items to Microsoft 365.
 The partner connector also converts the content of an item from the third-party data source to an email message and then imports it to a mailbox in Microsoft 365.

 For a list of partners that you can work with and the step-by-step process for this method, see [Work with a partner to archive third-party data in Microsoft 365](work-with-partner-to-archive-third-party-data.md).